 In the original movies we see Mr. Miyagi make difficult choices that lead away from violence and confrontation even at the cost of his pride.
 He only resorts to action when cornered or when needing to protect others.
 Cobra Kai gives these moments a brief nod (like when Daniel walks into the Cobra Kai dojo for a confrontation and walks away without fighting) but almost always undermines it shortly after for the sake of storytelling sizzle.

 The truth is, in the world of Cobra Kai, the best bet for all of the kids in the show would be to get out of karate entirely.
 They would stop getting into gang fights and could actually learn other forms of conflict resolution.
 Staying in the karate cults, or switching between them, only serves to increase their personal confusion and dig them deeper into moral and ethical pits.
 I have to predict that we’ll see a turn toward cooperation and resolution in the coming 1-2 seasons, but since they’ve spent three seasons setting a basis for what motivates the characters into certain actions a change of heart will seem too sudden and unconvincing.
 The real lessons are already imprinted in the viewer’s mind.

-I, like many other millennials, have used the original Karate Kid as a source of inspiration even when the real martial arts world doesn’t live up to that hopeful movie standard.
+I have used the original Karate Kid as a source of inspiration even when the real martial arts world doesn’t live up to that hopeful movie standard.
 I’m not confident Cobra Kai is setting itself up as the same kind of guidepost for Gen Z, although I do believe with some work it can still come to fruition.

 Michael Rowe is the Founder of Alpha Omega Martial Arts and has been dedicating his life to the study and teaching of self-defense.
 It is his goal to motivate, inspire, and transform the lives of all his students; young and old!